leeroybrun/chrome-shazify/README.md

 - [x] Replace SVG icons with SimpleLineIcons
 - [x] Add audio preview ("preview_url" from Spotify API)

+## Roadmap for v1.0

+- Refactor.
+Code is messy at some places...
+- Use React/Inferno/Vue.js/Angular 2.x instead of Angular 1.x

 ## Disclaimer

 Shazify is not affiliated with Shazam Entertainment Limited.